The Radar Analogy – How are RADAR and OSS linked?

 In a later attempt, The Director of Scientific Research in the Air Ministry set up a committee to “..consider how far recent advances in scientific and technical knowledge can be used to strengthen the present methods of defence against hostile aircraft.”
 From this “tender statement” a chain of events led to the development of RADAR, which was to have a profound effect on World War II.

-The moral of the story for your OSS vendor selection process is to consider using a simple approach that indicates your fundamental objectives (defence against hostile aircraft) rather than your perceived solution (acoustic mirrors).
+The moral of the story for your OSS vendor selection process is to consider using a simple approach that indicates your fundamental objectives (early identification and defence against hostile aircraft) rather than your perceived solution (acoustic mirrors).
 Chances are that the market will have far more expertise, innovation and lateral vision towards meeting your objectives than you could ever imagine.

 Developing tender documentation and measuring outcomes becomes far simpler too because the objectives tend to provide a much clearer guiding vision than a pre-conceived technical solution does.